jgorman/rails_ubuntu/README.md

 `chef-run` to provision throwaway Vagrant servers.

-You can spin up a fresh new Vagrant box, provision it, and deploy your Rails application within minutes.
+You can spin up a fresh new Vagrant box, provision it, and deploy your application within minutes.
 Once that works for your application you can deploy to a live Ubuntu server.

 Download and install Chef Workstation